-I decided to compile a list of state census records available at the two websites.
-Surprisingly enough, there is very little duplication between them, which increases the amount of records available.
+I decided to compile a list of state census records available at Ancestry and FamilySearch.
+Surprisingly enough, there is not a lot of duplication between them, which increases the amount of records available.
 FamilySearch records are available for free, but are offered in various forms: record images, indexed and searchable; record images, unindexed and therefore only browsable (lots of manual searching involved, especially if you're not sure in which county your ancestor lived); and no images, with the records' transcribed indexes available for searching.
 Ancestry records require a subscription, but many public libraries offer the Library Edition for free to its patrons.
 Ancestry often combines territorial censuses with state ones.
 On both websites, not every county is represented for each state census available for a multitude of reasons: records were lost or destroyed; the counties in question were not yet formed; or the website has not uploaded all available records for that census year.
 Also, not every state census year is available online yet.
 Michigan, for example, had a state census in 1884, but Ancestry only has the one for 1894.

 What you won't see here are colonial censuses, tax lists, or voter registrations, merely because that's a slippery slope into census substitutes.
 I have included only state or territorial censuses conducted by each state's (or territory's) official government, or--in the case of a few states in 1885-- the federal government.
 A few states, such as Iowa and Washington, also conducted some county censuses and I have mentioned these as well.
 The latter are also available in transcribed format only at the Washington State Digital Archives website for free.